Updates

 • 97% caption accuracy — industry-leading, holds up in real testing

-• ClipAnything AI correctly identifies hooks ~75% of the time
+• ClipAnything AI identifies hooks ~75% of the time

 • Auto-reframing tracks active speaker cleanly for solo content